gavindsouza/awesome-frappe/README.md

 - [Frappe System Monitor](https://github.com/mymi14s/frappe_system_monitor) - Web interface for webserver running processes and system utilization (RAM, CPU, Disk)
 - [Bulk Webhook](https://github.com/aakvatech/Bulk-Webhook) - Bulk Webhook allows creating webhook that sends multiple records and also reports from ERPNext, and has support for Apache Kafka.
 - [Alerts](https://github.com/kid1194/frappe_alerts) - Displays custom alerts to specific recipients after login.
+- [PibiDAV](https://github.com/pibico/pibiDAV) - Integrate webDAV, calDAV and cardDAV (Future) with a NextCloud Server, used as (DMS), for a copy of Frappe Files uploaded and tagged to NextCloud while uploading files to Frappe.

 #### Plugins